By Brian M. Bruel, M.D.

 Many times when I felt too tired or sick to walk, I looked at my door and saw what I had already accomplished.
 This helped me feel better, either by reminding me of my strength or reassuring me that it was OK to take a day off.
 Plus, the signs on your door may help motivate other patients.

-may cause you anxiety, but talking to fellow cancer survivors can help.
+Preparing for chemotherapy may cause you anxiety, but talking to fellow cancer survivors can help.

 We asked our Facebook community for advice on preparing to start chemo during cancer treatment.
 Here's what our patients suggested: